 Select the created backup storage in the Recovery Services section and go to the Servers tab.
 Your machine should be in that list.

 Creating a backup schedule

-Now, we'll continue configuring the Windows Azure Backup Agent.
-After registering the server in the Windows Azure Management Portal, the application window will look as follows:
+Now, we'll continue configuring the Microsoft Azure Backup Agent.
+After registering the server in the Microsoft Azure Management Portal, the application window will look as follows:

 Specify the directories whose data should be stored in the cloud.
 For example, select the current user's profile.

 In addition to useful data, the current user's profile may also contain some unimportant data, for example, files with the .tmp extension, so we can define in the scheduler that files with this extension not be considered.
 To do this, click Exclusion Settings, define the same directory that we want to store in the cloud, and select that the .tmp extension to be ignored.
 Also, set the value of the Subfolders property to 'Yes' so that the scheduler applies this rule to all sub-folders in the root folder.